 Capsule CRM Features

-Capsule CRM provides users with an extensive set of CRM tools to help them manage their customer relationships better and continuously grow their business.
+Capsule CRM provides an extensive set of CRM tools to better manage customer relationships and continuously grow their business.
 Below are its key features.

 Capsule CRM has a relatively straightforward interface for managing sales opportunities that closely resembles the contact information.
-Capsule allows users to link sales opportunities with both contacts and organizations and lets users create tasks or run tracks for each opportunity.
-Capsule will also help users track what percentage of their deals are closing, and what the total value of their pipeline is at any time.
+It allows users to link sales opportunities with both contacts and organizations and lets users create tasks or run tracks for each opportunity.
+The software will also help users track what percentage of their deals are closing and what the total value of their pipeline is at any time.

 Tracks (Workflow Management)

 Tracks is Capsule CRM’s proprietary workflow management tool.
 Tracks are simply a process or series of activities organized into a workflow that allows users to create a preset list of tasks or events, and trigger them as they are completed.
 Users can create as many tracks as they need, letting them have a different workflow for handling different types of inquiries or projects.
 Tracks can be attached to a contact, organization, support case, or deal.